 Using the cutting measurements in your pattern, cut out your background and contrasting fabrics.
 Set your (4) smaller background fabric squares (corners) aside.

-With a water soluble marking pen, draw a diagonal line on the wrong side of each larger square piece.
+With a marking pen, draw a diagonal line on the wrong side of each larger square piece.
 With right sides together, place the following fabric pieces together:

 - (2) Background Fabric with (2) Contrasting Fabric 1